vcc-csc212/sp21-archive/_docs/labs/lab-01/lab01.md

 ##### Opening a New Terminal

-> @TODO Since CS50 isn't the default, I'd remove that line and perhaps add one about opening up a terminal on Mac or the Bash Shell on Windows you recommended.

-If you don't have a terminal already open in your environment, you can create one in the the CS50 IDE by clicking File > New Terminal.
+CS50: If you don't have a terminal already open in your environment, you can create one in the the CS50 IDE by clicking File > New Terminal.
 Please read [this section](https://cs50.readthedocs.io/ide/online/#working-with-terminals) before moving to the next step.

+Mac OS: Run the 'Terminal' program

+Windows: If you followed the above steps to install the 'Windows Subsystem for Linux' then run the 'Ubuntu' program to open a terminal.

 ##### Making a file